 Since our inception, we have invested a significant portion of our efforts and financial resources in research and development activities.
 Our product candidates will require additional clinical development, and we intend to conduct additional research and development activities to discover and develop new product candidates, including conducting preclinical studies and clinical trials, all of which will require substantial additional funds.
 We will continue to expend significant resources for the foreseeable future in connection with these activities.
-These expenditures will include costs associated with conducting preclinical studies and clinical trials, all of manufacturing and supply, as well as marketing and selling any products approved for sale.
+These expenditures will include costs associated with conducting preclinical studies and clinical trials, obtaining regulatory approvals and manufacturing and supply, as well as marketing and selling any products approved for sale.
 In addition, other unanticipated costs may arise.
-Because the outcome of any preclinical study or clinical trial is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our product candidates.
+Because the outcome of any preclinical study or clinical trial is highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our product candidates or any future product candidates.